THE AURIT CENTER

 “By completing your process through mediation,

-you never have to step foot in a courtroom.”
+you never have to set foot in a courtroom.”

 Legal SeparationDivorce

-Time to AdaptCan be an ‘emotional stepping-stone’ for spouses and their children; provides more time to adapt and adjust to their changing family dynamics.For spouses who are confident there is no chance for reconciliation.
+Time to AdaptCan be an emotional stepping stone for spouses and their children to adapt and adjust to changing family dynamics.For spouses who are confident that there is no chance for reconciliation.

 In Arizona, how is legal separation different from divorce?

-In Arizona, when legal separation is finalized, spouses will likely have:
+In Arizona, when a separation is finalized, the spouses have:

 • ended their community property relationship,